inpsyde/composer-asset-compiler/README.md

 and we can set to `"dev"` in development environments.

-When the variable is not defined at all, thanks to the `"default-env"` configuration value, the script will default to `"dev"` (as documented above in this README) which means that we always run the command in a meaningful way even without defining the variable.
+When the variable is not defined at all, thanks to the `"default-env"` configuration, the script will default to `"dev"` (as documented above in this README) which means that we always run the command in a meaningful way even if the system has no environment variable defined.

 #### Passing parameters to `package.json` scripts

-Let's assume a package has a `package.json` that looks like contains:
+Let's assume a package has a `package.json` that contains:

 ```json
 {